-However, the applicable Deemed-to-Satisfy or Performance Assessed only mentions flooding criteria (based on reference numbering) and none of the applicable range of typical zone and residential development (dwelling, additions and/or outbuilding) design provisions seem to apply, eg size, height, setbacks, overall open-space, soft landscape etc. This is inappropriate and should be remedied to ensure such buildings accord with overall and typical expected design outcomes.
+However, the applicable Deemed-to-Satisfy or Performance Assessed only mentions flooding criteria (based on reference numbering) and none of the applicable range of typical zone and residential development design provisions seem to apply, eg size, height, setbacks, overall open-space, soft landscape etc. This is inappropriate and should be remedied to ensure such buildings accord with overall and typical expected design outcomes.

-The Ancillary Accommodation definition should be based on a simple floor area limit, ie 50m2, rather than limitation of scale by interpretation of potential bedrooms.
+The Ancillary Accommodation definition should be based on a simple floor area limit, ie 50m, rather than limitation of scale by interpretation of potential bedrooms.